 Canberra may be Australia’s seat of politics but, over a weekend stay.
-JULIE JONES discovers the many accessible family activities in Canberra and well-disguised educational opportunities.
+JULIE JONES discovers the many accessible family activities in Canberra and well-disguised educational opportunities

-Catering to everyone on a family holiday can be tricky, and we have the additional need of finding wheelchair-accessible accommodation and activities.
+Catering to everyone on a family holiday can be tricky, and we have the additional need of finding wheelchair-accessible accommodations and activities.
 I’m happy to say that Canberra delivered on all fronts.
 Although within easy reach of Sydney for a weekend visit, there was so much to do.

 With only two days to explore Canberra, we chose centrally-located accommodation at the Novotel Canberra, within easy reach of all the main attractions.
 The hotel is family-friendly with kids menus, an indoor pool, and a small play area for children, and our two interconnecting rooms – one was accessible and the other a regular hotel room that had all of the facilities we needed, like a wheelchair accessible bathroom, and plenty of space to spread out.